BiluBesto/United-Projects/README.md

 ## 📚 About

-- **Purpose:** Ensure authentic attendance by verifying user presence at specific locations.
+- **Purpose:** Allow staff to dynamically create location-based attendance sessions.
-- **Key Feature:** Attendance can only be marked when the user's device is detected within any one of the authorized coordinate sets.
+-**Key Feature:** Attendance is marked only if students are within the specified radius of the defined location.
 - **Audience:** Suitable for colleges, offices, field staff tracking, events, or any scenario requiring location-based verification.

 ---